-The Finnish expert panel for sustainable development is an independent body which helps to lead Finland towards sustainable development by adding scientific and ethical views to decision-making processes and societal dialogue.
-The ten expert members of the panel represent a broad range of scientific fields, universities, and research institutions.
-They bring together the cultural, ecological, social, political, technical, and financial, as well as health- and climate-related, views of sustainability.
-The panel helps to identify systemic problems associated with sustainability and potential ways to solve them.
-Furthermore, the panel aims to accelerate and predict societal changes that will enhance human wellbeing, while safeguarding the environment.
-The panel has defined their misson as follows:
+The Finnish Expert Panel for Sustainable Development is an independent body which helps to lead Finland towards sustainable development by adding scientific and ethical views to decision-making processes and societal dialogue.
+The fifteen expert members of the panel represent a broad range of scientific fields, universities, and research institutions.

 From experimenting to a fixed model